KickItLikeShika/spring-security-auth-system/README.md

 - 'role' is the name of the roles tables

 # Hints
- - You have to edit the data source in the application.properites file depends on your data source
+ - You have to edit the data source in the application.properties file depends on your data source